HL7/fhir-shorthand/input/pagecontent/overview.md

 <img src="IG-Need-For-Agility.png" alt="IG Need for Agility" width="800px" style="float:none; margin: 0px 0px 0px 0px;" />

 Experience across many domains has shown that complex software projects are best approached with textual languages.
 As a language designed for the job of profiling and IG creation, FSH is concise, understandable, and aligned to user intentions.
-Users may find that the FSH language representation is the best way to understand a set of profiles.
+Users may find that the FSH language representation is the best way to understand a set of profiles or logical models.
 Because it is text-based, FSH brings a degree of editing agility not found in graphical tools (cutting and pasting, global search and replace, spell checking, etc.) FSH is ideal for distributed development under source code control, providing meaningful version-to-version differentials, support for merging and conflict resolution, and nimble refactoring.
 These features allow FSH to scale in ways that other approaches cannot.
 Any text editor can be used to create or modify FSH, but advanced text editor plugins may also be used to further aid authoring.

 ### FHIR Shorthand Language